 Toward a Nonzero-Sum Approach to Resolving Global Intellectual Property Disputes: What We Can Learn from Mediators, Business Strategists, and International Relations Theorists

 Cardozo Law School, Public Law Research Paper No. 46

-Countries differ in terms of their levels of wealth, economic structures, technological capabilities, political systems, and cultural tradition.
-No two countries have the same needs or goals.
+Countries differ in terms of their levels of wealth, economic structures, technological capabilities, political systems and cultural tradition.
+No two countries have identical conditions, needs and aspirations.
 As a result, policymakers face different political pressures and make different value judgments as to what would best promote the creation and dissemination of intellectual works in their own countries.
 These uncoordinated judgments eventually result in a conflicting set of intellectual property laws around the world.

 This Article argues that, although the unilateral-bilateral-multilateral trichotomy provides some helpful insights into the nature of a dispute resolution arrangement, it provides very limited information about the effectiveness and future prospects of that arrangement.
-Thus, the Article proposes a new, but companion, analytical framework, which focuses on the approach used to resolve the conflict, instead of the number of parties involved.
-Drawing on the experiences of mediators, business strategists, and international relations theorists, this Article argues that the nonzero-sum approach is the most preferable approach used to resolve global intellectual property disputes.
+Thus, the article proposes a new, but companion, analytical framework to examine intellectual property dispute resolution arrangements.
+Instead of focusing on the number of parties involved, this framework concentrates on the dispute resolution approach used to resolve the conflict.
+Drawing on the experiences of mediators, business strategists and international relations theorists, this article argues that the nonzero-sum approach is the most preferable means to resolve global intellectual property disputes.

 Suggested Citation: Suggested Citation